창작과 비평

 cyndi89@hanmail.net

-Baik Ji-yeon is a literary critic and has published Literature That Speeds through a Labyrinth, a collection of literary criticism.
+Baik Ji-yeon is a literary critic and has published collections of literary criticism including Literature That Speeds through a Labyrinth and The Freedom of Trivial Narratives.

 editorial board_standing member